supposedly/dialect-museum/README.md

 #### Spare some regular change, sir?

 We're finally getting to the meaty bits.
-The one little thing that makes this entire project tick is that sound changes are **regular** and **indiscriminate**.
+The one little thing that makes this entire project tick is that sound changes are two things: **regular** and **indiscriminate**.
 When a sound change happens, it doesn't just affect individual sounds in random individual words — it wipes out the entire language in one go.
 Any word that has that sound in the right spot feels the burn.

-For example, let's head all the way back to the word "her".
+For example, let's head all the way back up to the word "her".
 A stereotypical American would pronounce the R sound at the end of it, while a stereotypical British person would pronounce no R at the end.
 But it's not just that one word!
 That British accent doesn't pronounce any R at the end of any word or syllable, and that American accent does pronounce them all.

 This gives away a little something hidden in our Rs.
 What it tells us is that the English language used to have an R sound that was always pronounced, and that the British people that came to colonize North America still had that R in their accents.
 It was only after the General American accent had established itself that mainstream British pronunciation must've lost that R — and, of course, it's only by pure chance that they lost it.
-(The full story involves a lot of WW2 politics, too.
-Really fascinating.)
+(The full story involves a bit more of everyone's favorite pastime.
+Politics, not baseball)

 ### Running it home